 Sheppard's voice instantly became more alert.
 "Is anyone hurt?"

 "Rodney appears to have been near a small explosion.
 He'll get to be my guest for the next twenty-four hours."

 "I'll be right there."

-Knowing the major would notify Dr. Weir, Carson then paged the infirmary and requested a litter to be sent to their location.
-Once finished, he hunkered down beside the quiet scientist and gently touched the man's wrist , checking his pulse.
+Knowing the major would notify Dr. Weir, Carson then paged the infirmary and requested a litter to be sent to his location.
+Once finished, he hunkered down beside the abnormally silent scientist and reached for Rodney's wrist for his pulse.
 "How are you doing?"

 "I feel like crap.
 Got any aspirin in your magic bag, Bones?" the bedraggled man replied half-heartedly, without opening his eyes.

-"As soon as I get you upstairs, I'll see what I can do to make your more comfortable."
-Not receiving a reply with any of the usual bluster or snide comments left him concerned.
+"As soon as I get you upstairs, I'll see what I can do to make you more comfortable."
+Not receiving a reply with any of the usual bluster or snide comments notched up Carson's concern.
 "I'll have you feelin' better soon, Rodney.
 You try to rest until the others get here."

 Within moments, the sound of people running in their direction could be heard.
-It was Major Sheppard first, followed by severeral support team members, that discovered the pair of doctors sitting side by side on the floor, expectantly waiting for them.
+Major Sheppard arrived first, followed by several support team members, to discover the pair of doctors sitting side by side on the floor, expectantly waiting for them.